They’re common questions asked in executive team meetings, board meetings, and even in marketing staff meetings:

 An area that has received much attention over the past several years is around lead management and attribution.
-There is still a huge amount of work to do here but at least most companies know they need to connect the dots between the cost of generating a lead and the resulting revenue.
-Unfortunately, many companies don’t include this in a core set of reporting metrics with only 25% of companies reporting Cost per Lead and an even more disappointing 22% reporting Cost per Customer according to a recent survey of over 250 B2B marketing professionals by consulting firm Heinz Marketing.
+There is still a huge amount of work to do here, but at least most companies know they need to connect the dots between the cost of generating a lead and the resulting revenue.
+Unfortunately, many companies don’t include this in a core set of reporting metrics, with only 25% of companies reporting cost per lead and an even more disappointing 22% reporting cost per customer according to a recent survey of more than 250 B2B marketing professionals by consulting firm Heinz Marketing.

 These are the investments made to attract qualified leads and convert them into customers.
 Not knowing this information makes profitability reporting difficult and creates a blind spot around total customer lifetime value.

 Knowing what it costs to acquire a customer is an essential data point to determining if “marketing is working.”
 If it costs too much to acquire a customer or there is no possibility of payback on the investment, then time to optimize programs, refine offerings, and think differently about distribution.